vanilla-reforged/vmangos-docker/README.md

 ./04-extract-client-data.sh
 ```

-Set the ressource limits for the vmangos containers to avoid OOME crashes, the values are adjustable in the script.
+Set the ressource limits for the vmangos containers to avoid OOME crashes, the values are adjustable in the script, minimal values set in the docker-compose.yaml are ensuring the containers come up anyways.

 Attention: If Swap Limit Support is not enabled in /etc/default/grub this script will automatically do it and reboot the server to activate it.